-The Reinsurance Manager is entitled to a performance fee, payable on an annual basis by the Master Fund, which will generally be equal to 15% of the aggregate increase in NAV of the Master Fund over the previous High Water Mark (as defined below) of all series of shares (except for SMA shares) held by investors, minus the performance hurdle.
+The Manager is entitled to a performance fee, payable by the Master Fund on an annual basis, or earlier upon the redemption or transfer of Offered Shares or Master Fund Shares, which will generally be equal to 15% of the aggregate increase in NAV of the Master Fund over the previous High Water Mark (as defined below) of all series of shares (except for SMA shares) held by investors, minus the performance hurdle.
 The "High Water Mark" for a holder of Offered Shares at the end of any period is equal to (i) where there is New Net Profit (as defined below) in such period, the then current NAV of such Offered Shares, or (ii) where there is no New Net Profit in such period, the previous High Water Mark.
 The initial High Water Mark for any holder of Offered Shares is equal to the initial subscription amount of such Offered Shares.
 Appropriate adjustments will be made to account for subscriptions, redemptions and distributions, if any.
 "New Net Profit" for any series of Offered Shares for any period is the appreciation of the NAV of such series for such period ("Profit") after deducting any depreciation in NAV of such series in any prior period that has not been previously eliminated by Profit in prior periods.